hpsu/nzbget-chrome/README.md

 * Uses no toolkits or frameworks, just JavasScript, CSS3 and chrome.*-apis
 * Drag-n-drop sorting of download queue
 * Flow control (pause, resume, delete) on individual items or whole queue.

+###
+Installation instructions
+1. Download a release or checkout repo with git
+2. Open chrome://extensions/ in Chrome / Chromium
+3. Make sure the "Developer mode" checkbox is checked.
+4. Click "Load unpacked extension..." and choose the path you used in step 1.